 3) Community Colleges

-Community colleges are found across the United States and offer a two-year associate degree (AA).
-They serve primarily members of the local community but do also enroll international students.
+Community colleges are found across the United States and offer a two-year associate degree (A.A.).
+They serve primarily members of local communities but do also enroll international students.

-Students who graduate from community college often transfer to four-year schools to complete their BA.
-Because community colleges offer much lower tuition than their four-year counterparts, they represent a cost-effective option for obtaining a degree.
+Students who graduate from community college often transfer to four-year schools to complete their B.A.
+Because community colleges offer much lower tuition than their four-year counterparts, they represent a cost-effective option for beginning a degree.